Change Management | White Paper

 From operational performance to economic performance

-The structured process for guiding individuals and organizations through transformation and continuous improvement
+The structured process to guide individuals and organizations through transformation and continuous improvement

 Change management within business organizations is necessary to implement transformations such as:

-• New technologies and work tools to be implemented (e.g.: Digital Transformation, new ERP, Lean Manufacturing...)
+• new technologies and working tools to be implemented (for example: Digital Transformation, new ERP, Lean Manufacturing...)

 • appointment of new managers

-• Acquisitions, mergers and transfers of business units
+• acquisitions, mergers and divestments of business units

 • periods of crisis (corporate or global)